Groundfloor Review: Is It Legit?

 Conversely, many other crowdfunded real estate companies have investment terms of three to five years in length.

-When the investment’s term is up, profits are distributed to investors.
 Investors can then reinvest or cash out–whichever they prefer.

 Here’s how the company sets up and manages its investments.